Kuadrant/authorino/README.md

 The full [Getting started](./docs/getting-started.md) page of the docs provides details for the steps above, as well as information about requirements and next steps.

+Or try out our [Hello World](./docs/user-guides/hello-world.md) example.

-Check out the [docs](./docs/README.md) for general information about protecting your service using Authorino.
+For general information about protecting your service using Authorino, check out the [docs](./docs/README.md).

 ## Use-cases